Consteel/manual/docs/manual/6_0_structural-loads/6_1_load-cases-and-load-groups.md

 <!-- wp:paragraph -->

-_ConSteel_ can add the structure’s self-weight to one of the load cases if necessary.
+_Consteel_ can add the structure’s self-weight to one of the load cases if necessary.
 To do so, please select the appropriate load case at the bottom right corner of the dialog.

 <!-- /wp:paragraph -->